 So I decided to make this Cranberry Orange Bread with Crumb Topping!
 I’m madly in love with cranberries!
 So they get top billing in this yummy recipe!

 It doesn’t really matter who came first…the orange or the cranberry.
 Just make sure you are the first to get a slice or it may be gone before you even get a bite!
-It’s THAT good!
+This Cranberry Orange Bread is just THAT good!

-You will mix your bread batter.
-Fold in your chopped cranberries.
-Pour into a greased loaf pan and top with the streusel mixture.
+Pour batter into a greased loaf pan and top with the streusel mixture.
 This is my “go to” streusel recipe.
 It comes out perfect every time.
 Make sure it forms a “pea size” crumb.

 Place in a preheated 350 degree oven and bake for 70-75 minutes or until toothpick inserted comes out clean.

 Once the bread is baked remove from the oven and place on a cooling rack for 15 minutes.
 Loosen the sides of the bread with a bread knife or butter knife.